 - Log into SPIRE and navigate to Enrollment > Summer/Wtr/Non-deg Enroll Appt

-- Review all information and then press Request UWW Enrollment Appointment
+- Review all information and then press Request UWW Enrollment Appointment *It can take 3-6 days to process a new enrollment

 Self-Enrolling in Classes

-Register for classes by logging in to SPIRE and navigate to Main Menu > Enrollment > Add Classes
+Once you are able to enroll, you can register for classes by logging in to SPIRE and navigate to Main Menu > Enrollment > Add Classes

 To enroll in an independent study, talk to your advisor.